SencereRabel/Senior-Research-Generative-AI-Context-Scanning/README.md

-# Senior Research Generative AI Context Scanning
+# Evaluating Generative AI Context Scanning: Text Formatting and Needle Placement

 This research project investigates the impact of text formatting and "needle" placement on the context scanning capabilities of generative AI models.